 Building upon the successes of the National Robotics Initiative (NRI), the goal of the NRI-2.0 program is to support fundamental research that will accelerate the development and use of robots in the United States that work beside or cooperatively with people.
-Involved the research and applications emphasizing the realization of ubiquitous co-robots is supported by multiple agencies of the federal government including the National Science Foundation (NSF), U.S. Department of Agriculture (USDA), U.S. Department of Energy (DOE), and U.S. Department of Defense (DOD).
+Innovative robotics research and applications emphasizing the realization of ubiquitous co-robots is supported by multiple agencies of the federal government including the National Science Foundation (NSF), U.S. Department of Agriculture (USDA), U.S. Department of Energy (DOE), National Aeronautics and Space Administration (NASA), and U.S. Department of Defense (DOD).